Quantifying Individual Risk for Binary Outcomes: Sensitivity Analysis for FNA

-\begin{condition} Suppose that (a) $|| \hat e(X) - e(X) ||_2 \cdot || \hat \mu_a(X) - \mu_a(X) ||_2 = o_{\P}(n^{-1/2})$ for $a = 0, 1$; (b) $ || \hat \mu_1(X) - \mu_1(X) ||_2 \cdot || \hat \mu_0(X) - \mu_0(X) ||_2 = o_{\P}(n^{-1/2})$. \end{condition}
+\begin{condition} Suppose that (a) $|| \hat e(X) - e(X) ||_2 \cdot || \hat \mu_a(X) - \mu_a(X) ||_2 = o_{\P}(n^{-1/2})$ for $a = 0, 1$; (b) $ || \hat \mu_1(X) - \mu_1(X) ||_2^2 + || \hat \mu_0(X) - \mu_0(X) ||_2^2 = o_{\P}(n^{-1/2})$. \end{condition}

 Condition \ref{con-1} is standard in machine-learning-aided causal inference~\citep{Belloni-etal-2017, Chernozhukov-etal-2018, Kennedy-2020}.
-Condition \ref{con-1} imposes fewer restrictions on the estimation for the nuisance parameter and can be satisfied even when employing flexible machine learning methods.
+Condition \ref{con-1} imposes weak restrictions on the estimation for the nuisance parameters and holds even when employing flexible machine learning methods.
 It only necessitates that the product of the $L_2$ errors in estimating $e(x)$ and $\mu_a(x)$ is of order $n^{-1/2}$, indicating that each regression function can be estimated at the slower rate of $n^{-1/4}$.
-Under Condition \ref{con-1}, we can obtain the asymptotic properties of $\hat \beta_0$.